Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Introduction

 Unfortunately, accurately simulating chaos comes at a steep computational cost.
-Direct simulations at device-relevant scales are often prohibitively expensive \cite{Slotnick2014, Cary2021}, and reduced-order or closure models require calibration with data that may not exist in practical regimes.
+Direct simulations at scales relevant to engineering devices are often prohibitively expensive \cite{Slotnick2014, Cary2021}, and reduced-order or closure models require calibration with data that may not exist in practical regimes.
 One compromise is to restrict simulations to smaller subdomains \cite{Gronskis2013}, for example, resolving a shock wave--boundary layer interaction on a test article without modeling the entire wind tunnel environment.
 Although less expensive, such computations are strongly influenced by uncertain and usually unsteady inflow and outflow conditions, heat fluxes, material responses, and so forth.
-Experimental measurements, by contrast, provide access to the true dynamics of chaotic systems, free from assumptions and compute limitations, but the data are most often sparse, noisy, and indirect, whether they be from line-of-sight integrated schlieren or chemiluminescence images, pointwise thermocouples, pressure transducers, or hot-wire rakes, etc. Fortunately, data assimilation (DA) can blend partial observations like these with a system's governing equations, using a numerical solver to produce high-fidelity trajectories that are anchored to real data \cite{Asch2016, Hayase2015, Zaki2025a, Zaki2025b, He2025}.
+Experimental measurements, by contrast, provide access to the true dynamics of chaotic systems, free from assumptions and compute limitations, but the data are most often sparse, noisy, and indirectly related to the quantities of interest.
+Fortunately, data assimilation (DA) can blend partial observations from sensors with a system's governing equations, using a numerical solver to produce high-fidelity trajectories that are anchored to real data \cite{Asch2016, Hayase2015, Zaki2025a, Zaki2025b, He2025}.
 In this paper, we focus on \emph{state estimation}, where the goal is to reconstruct the full system evolution within an observation window (not necessarily to forecast future behavior).
 With this approach, DA can deliver accurate and dynamically consistent approximations of chaos in regimes where direct simulation is hindered by uncertain initial conditions, boundary conditions, or system parameters.

 This perspective brings us to a central question: under what circumstances do available measurements provide enough information to permit accurate reconstruction of a chaotic trajectory in state space?
 In other words, when is the system \emph{observable} via state estimation?
-For our purposes---distinct from the classical controls perspective---a system must satisfy two criteria to be observable.
+For our purposes, a system must satisfy two criteria to be observable.
 (1)~The data uniquely determine the underlying trajectory.
 (2)~The reconstruction method can recover that trajectory from those data.
 Taken together, observability requires that the inverse problem be numerically well posed for the chosen solver.